 Bedtime skin care rituals are definitely important if you want healthy and glowing skin.
-Using your snooze time for skin replenishment has been around since the time of Cleopatra, who was famous for tending to her skin with donkey milk, and sleeping with a mask of gold on her face.
+Using your snooze time for skin replenishment has been around since the healing rituals of the ancient Shamans or historic figures such as Cleopatra, who was famous for tending to her skin with donkey milk, and sleeping with a mask of gold on her face.
 In Elizabethan times, night time masks of raw meat were the preferred wrinkle minimizer of the nobility, while Marie Antoinette incorporated raw eggs into her nightly skincare regimen.
 In the 1950s and 60s, women would head to bed with a hair full of curlers and a face hidden under a thick layer of cold cream.

 Today, we don’t suggest sleeping with fillet on your face.
 But there are specific products developed for use overnight, allowing the dark of night and your complete relaxation to your advantage.
 You’re not going anywhere for eight hours, making it the perfect time for a lush layer of moisturising goodness on your face, hands and feet.
 Use your downtime to your advantage and provide relief and deep healing treatments to your skin.

 Start by cleansing and removing all the built-up dirt and pollution of the day, as well as makeup and day products off your skin first.
 In fact, a double cleansing method could be to your advantage.
 Not all makeup, especially foundations and eye makeup, comes off completely with just one round of cleanser.
 To get your face really fresh and clean for its night time skin treatments, start with an oil based cleanser, and then use water and a gentle non-foaming based cleansing solution.

 Keep your hands and feet soft